yukimotopress/start/index.md

 $
 ```

 Cool.
 We don't have any tests, so we don't have any output.
 Let's make a test!
-Add `test/url_test.rb`:
+Add to `test/url_test.rb`:

 ```ruby
 require "minitest/autorun"